ansys/pyfluent-visualization/doc/source/users_guide/index.rst

 ==========
 User guide
 ==========
-This guide provides information regarding using PyFluent and its constituent modules and components.
+Anyone who wants to use PyFluent-Visualization can import its Python modules and contribute Python code to control and monitor Ansys Fluent.

 ..